kel151/mio_v1/README.md

   <li>A "New In" section that displays items recently added to the stock.</li>
   <li>An "On Sale" section that displays items that are on sale.</li>
   <li>A "bookmarking" feature that allows the user to mark items they're interested in, but not willing or able
   to purchase at that particular moment.
-A list of their bookmarked items would be stored in their profile.<li>
+A list of their bookmarked items would be stored in their profile.</li>
 </ul>

 ## Technologies Used